fsantanna/fsantanna.github.io/Freechains/tragedy.md

 [Freechains][1] is a permissionless social media protocol with integrated reputation.

-A user posts a message to a forum (a *chain*) and all other users subscribed to the same forum eventually receive the message.
+A user posts a message to a forum (a *chain*) and other users subscribed to the same forum eventually receive the message.
-Users spend their reputation to post new messages and gain reputation from consolidated posts.
+Users spend reputation tokens, known as `reps`, to post new messages and gain `reps` as posts consolidate.
-Users can like and dislike messages from other users, which transfer reputation between them.
+Users can like and dislike messages from other users, which transfer `reps` between them.

 # Freechains vs the Tragedy of the Commons